Hybrid Fulfillment: Definition, Pros and Cons, Use Cases and How It Enables Faster Growth in eCommerce Sales in 2022

 When a company manages the full order fulfillment process in-house, including picking, packaging, and shipping as well as inventory management and eCommerce warehousing, it is known as in-house fulfillment.
 Businesses who opt to handle order fulfillment in-house engage with personnel, invest in the necessary tools, and acquire the necessary space either in their own home or a rented warehouse to handle orders effectively.
 Businesses that desire complete control over their logistical operations and have the resources to handle it all themselves without sacrificing the customer experience should strongly consider in-house fulfillment.

 A third-party logistics (3PL) provider handles fulfillment in this type of fulfillment strategy.
 Every step of the retail fulfillment process is handled by a company’s 3PL partner, including warehouse receiving, inventory control, storage, picking and packing, and shipping.
-Fast-growing firms in the D2C and B2B sectors can entirely entrust the fulfillment process to professionals by outsourcing fulfillment to a third party.
+Fast-growing firms in the D2C and B2B sectors can entirely entrust the fulfillment process to professionals by outsourcing fulfillment service to a third party to accelerate eCommerce and D2C growth.

 Hybrid order fulfillment is utilizing a combination of the above-mentioned fulfillment strategies rather than depending primarily on a single channel.
 This strategy allows for a more resilient supply chain to satisfy the constantly shifting market demands while also promoting growth, giving eCommerce enterprises more flexibility.
 A worldwide eCommerce company might continue to employ in-house fulfillment for local shipments, rely on a 3PL to handle international shipping, and engage with a drop shipper for particular items in their product catalog.